 After the elimination of the Jesuit order in 1773, the buildings were desolated, as they had many owners.
 In 2008, the cultural center of Motiejus Kazimieras Sarbievijus was established here.

 3D reconstruction of the former Jesuit College complex:

-ST. VIRGIN MARY IMMACULATE CONCEPTION PARISH CHURCH IN KRAŽIAI
+THE ST VIRGIN MARY IMMACULATE CONCEPTION CHURCH IN KRAŽIAI

-Late Baroque style Kražiai Church is known in Lithuania as the protector of Catholics and our nationality.
-It logs the history of the massacre Kražiai events that have caused repercussions throughout Europe.
-Tsarist government closed the monastery and planned to demolish the church.
-The faithful people asked to make a church of the monastery as a parish church.
-People requested thee government, kings, rulers and other bishops to do so.
-Residents day and night guarded the church, not allowing it to be closed.
-In November 22 in 1893, tsarist gendarmes and Cossacks tried to deal people with violence.
-9 people were killed and other 50 injured.
-This historic event is known as Kražiai massacre and regarded as a Catholic and Lithuanian Defense symbol.
+The St Virgin Mary Immaculate Conception Church in Kražiai is known in Lithuania and Europe as the Catholic and Lithuanian Defense symbol.
+In 1891, the Tsarist government closed the monastery and planned to demolish the church.
+The faithful people guarded the church day and night, not allowing it to be closed.
+In November 23, in 1893, the Tsarist gendarmes and Cossacks tried to deal people with violence.
+This historic event is known as the Kražiai Massacre.

 ST. ROKAS CHAPEL

 St. Rokas Chapel was built in the first half of 19th century.
 In 2001, the chapel was restored.
 During the restoration of the burial crypt, the remains of 9 coffins, and burial tables with surnames were found.
 These days you can find Crucifixion sculpture of the 17th century hanging in the altar part in the chapel.

 From the 18th century the St Rokas feast has become the biggest festival of the parish and nowadays it brings crowds of people to annual celebrations.